 - Register with the State Directory of New Hires of the designated state where your employee works within 20 days from hire for child support enforcement.
 If you have employees in multiple states, you can choose to designate one state where all new hires will be reported.
 This consolidates new hire reports, but you need to sign up as a multistate employer and notify the US Department of Health and Human Services in writing.

 Navigating each state’s requirements can be overwhelming.
 The IRS has a page with state-specific websites providing information for employers.
 You can also partner with a PEO (professional employer organization) that specializes in handling all the payroll and tax implications involved in hiring remote talent.
-At MidwestHR, a top PEO in Illinois, we help our clients retain the talent they need regardless of where they live while remaining compliant with all the local requirements.
-Give us a call to learn how we can help you.
+At MidwestHR, a top Chicago PEO in Illinois, we help our clients retain the talent they need regardless of where they live while remaining compliant with all the local requirements.
+Give us a call 630-836-3000 to learn how utilizing a PEO and outsourcing HR can help.